Telehealth Services: Video Therapy Available Call 678-893-5300 to Schedule an Appointment.

 5. Do not overdo it on the comfort food

 Stressful times can often turn into comfort food binges.
 It can be easier to binge on salty snacks when our pantries are filled.
 It is important to find a healthy balance of eating what is comforting to us and filling our bodies with nutrition.
 Remember to stock up on fruits and veggies when you head to the grocery store.
 Frozen options are great, so you do not have to worry about it spoiling quickly.
-Drinking lots of sugary sodas or alcohol could have a negative impact on your mood and could increase anxiety.
+Drinking lots of sugary sodas or booze could have a negative impact on your mood and could increase anxiety.
 Remind yourself to stay hydrated and eat your greens to boost your mood and overall health!

 There is no right or wrong way to feel right now… Breathe and we will get through this together!